Meet our available Fosters!

 Ultimately, the dog is free of charge.

-I pay for the food and the vet services with the exception of the following: a $35.00 copay for Annual Visits and a $35.00 copay for First Time Foster Meet & Greets.
+I pay for the food and the vet services with the exception of the following: a $75.00 copay for Annual Visits including the Foster meet and greet.
+Fosters are responsible for paying for the flea, and heartworm prevention, Advantage Multi.
 Foster Parents are RESPONSIBLE for copays.

 Vet Services EXCLUDES the following: flea & tick prevention and heartworm preventatives.

 A portion of the grooming is paid for (a $38 to $55 value).
-Fosters only pay $15 for any service, we pay the rest.
+Fosters pay $15-$25 for services depending on what they are, we pay the rest.

 When the dog reaches retirement age they will be spayed or neutered, updated vaccines, HW test and final dental.
 Then they become your pet!